sathishkannan162/Personal-Library-Project/README.md

 # Personal Library

-This project was done as a part of Quality Assurance course on Freecodecamp and is a exact replica of [https://personal-library.freecodecamp.rocks/](https://personal-library.freecodecamp.rocks/)
+This project was done as a part of Quality Assurance course on Freecodecamp and is a exact replica of [https://personal-library.freecodecamp.rocks/](https://personal-library.freecodecamp.rocks/).

+This project was built using `express`.
+Tests for this project were writtien using `chai`, `chai-http` and `mocha`.
+UI tests were written using headless browser `zombie.js` along with former packages.
+Database used here is `MongoDB` and `mongoose` was used for validation of records that are sent to database.

+You can send GET,POST and DELETE requests to server on `\api\books` and `\api\books\[_id]`.
+Using them, you can add books, add comments to books, get data on a specific book or all books, delete a single book or all books.
+Refer user stories below for instructions on how to use them.

+Check out the package.json for different scripts that can be run.
+To start the server with tests.
+You need to uncomment the `NODE_ENV=test` in your .env file.

 ## User stories completed